BeechburgPieStar/CFL-RFF/README.md

 ## Overview
 This repository provides a research-oriented implementation framework for **robust radio frequency fingerprinting (RFF)** under receiver and channel variations.

-The codebase includes:
-- Baseline PatchNet models using raw or channel-equalized IQ signals
-- Experimental scripts following standard cross-receiver and cross-channel evaluation protocols

-The proposed **Confidence-Aware Dynamic Fusion (CDF)** is part of an ongoing research work and is **not yet released**.

 ---

 ## Evaluation Protocol (Brief)